Idi Amin

-Idi Amin Dada Oumee (Note: /ˈiːdi ɑːˈmiːn, ˈɪdi -/, /UKalso- æˈmiːn/) (30 May 1928 – 16 August 2003) was a Ugandan military officer and politician who served as the third president of Uganda from 1971 until his overthrow in 1979.
-He ruled as a military dictator and is considered one of the most brutal despots in modern world history.
+Awon'go Idi Amin Dada Oumee (Note: /ˈiːdi ɑːˈmiːn, ˈɪdi -/, /UKalso- æˈmiːn/) (30 May 1928 – 16 August 2003) was a Ugandan military officer and dictator who served as the third president of Uganda from 1971 until his overthrow in 1979.
+He gained power after the 1971 Ugandan coup d'état.
+International observers and human rights groups estimate that between 100,000 and 500,000 people were killed under his regime.

 Amin was born to a Kakwa father and Lugbara mother.
-In 1946, he joined the King's African Rifles (KAR) of the British Colonial Army as a cook.
+In 1946, he joined the King's African Rifles, part of the British Colonial Army, as a cook.
 He rose to the rank of lieutenant, taking part in British actions against Somali rebels and then the Mau Mau Uprising in Kenya.
 Uganda gained independence from the United Kingdom in 1962, and Amin remained in the army, rising to the position of deputy army commander in 1964 and being appointed commander two years later.
-He became aware that Ugandan president Milton Obote was planning to arrest him for misappropriating army funds, so he launched the 1971 Ugandan coup d'état and declared himself president.
+He became aware that Ugandan president Milton Obote was planning to arrest him for misappropriating army funds, so he overthrew Obote in 1971 and declared himself president.

 During his years in power, Amin shifted from being a pro-Western ruler enjoying considerable support from Israel to being backed by Libya's Muammar Gaddafi, Zaire's Mobutu Sese Seko, the Soviet Union, and East Germany.
 In 1972, Amin expelled Asians, a majority of whom were Indian-Ugandans, leading India to sever diplomatic relations with his regime.
-In 1975, Amin assumed chairmanship of the Organisation of African Unity (OAU), an intergovernmental organization designed to promote solidarity among African states (an annually rotating role).
+In 1975, Amin assumed chairmanship of the Organisation of African Unity, an intergovernmental organisation designed to promote solidarity among African states (an annually rotating role).
 Uganda was a member of the United Nations Commission on Human Rights from 1977 to 1979.
-The United Kingdom broke diplomatic relations with Uganda in 1977, and Amin declared that he had defeated the British and added "CBE" to his title for "Conqueror of the British Empire".
+The United Kingdom broke diplomatic relations with Uganda in 1977, and Amin declared that he had defeated the British and added "CBE" to his title, for "Conqueror of the British Empire".

-As Amin's rule progressed into the late 1970s, there was increased unrest against his persecution of certain ethnic groups and political dissidents, along with Uganda's very poor international standing due to Amin's support for PFLP-EO and RZ hijackers in 1976, leading to Israel's Operation Entebbe.
+During the late 1970s there was increased unrest in Uganda, prompted by Amin's persecution of political dissidents and certain ethnic groups and also by the country's very poor international standing, a result of Amin's support for the 1976 hijacking that led to Israel's Operation Entebbe.
 He then attempted to annex Tanzania's Kagera Region in 1978.
-Tanzanian President Julius Nyerere ordered his troops to invade Uganda in response.
+Tanzanian president Julius Nyerere ordered his troops to invade Uganda in response.
 Tanzanian Army and rebel forces successfully captured Kampala in 1979 and ousted Amin from power.
 Amin went into exile, first in Libya, then Iraq, and finally in Saudi Arabia, where he lived until his death in 2003.

-Amin's rule was characterized by rampant human rights abuses including political repression and extrajudicial killings as well as nepotism, corruption, and gross economic mismanagement.
-International observers and human rights groups estimate that between 100,000 and 500,000 people were killed under his regime.
-His brutality and atrocities towards Ugandans has given him the nickname, "The Butcher of Uganda".